Whether you are looking to see the ancient Greek ruins or relax on the best beaches in the world, there is a perfect Greek island for everyone.

 This is an island that you don’t want to miss, so be sure to include it in your Ionian island hopping itinerary.

 Take a day trip to the amazing Shipwreck Beach, Navagio, where the dramatic cliffs, abandoned ship and white sand will transport you and your family to a paradise unlike any other.
+Although the beach will be closed this summer for fear of landslides, you can get a boat to admire it from the sea.

 The truth of the matter is that it is also full of traditional churches and charming little chapels, which is a nice way to pass the time on a family vacation to the island.

-Of course, you can always opt to choose the party route as well — and Mykonos will not disappoint.
+Of course, you can always opt to choose the party route, as well, and Mykonos will not disappoint.
 There are tons of beach-side bars and clubs to keep you occupied all day and night.

 When you want amazing selfies and unforgettable memories, travel to the Greek island of Milos.

-The volcanic island has an incredible moonscape in various colors of red, brown and white rock formations that spill into the deep turquoise sea.
+The volcanic island has an incredible moonscape in various colors of red, brown, and white rock formations that spill into the deep turquoise sea.
 Its otherworldly rock formations transport you far back into geological time.

 You will also want to explore the island’s endless coves, which are accessible by a fishing boat tour.